Diverse Text-to-Image Generation via Contrastive Noise Optimization: Additional Experimental Results

+To verify that our method's effectiveness is not limited to the daily scenes typical of MS-COCO, we extended our evaluation to the \textbf{GenEval} benchmark~\citep{DBLP:journals/corr/abs-2310-11513}.
+GenEval is designed to test compositional reasoning and includes a diverse set of prompts distinct from standard captioning datasets.
+We evaluated Stable Diffusion v1.5 using this benchmark, comparing CNO against DDIM and CADS.

+The quantitative results are presented in Table~\ref{tab:geneval_results}.
+Consistent with our main findings, CNO achieves the highest diversity scores (Vendi Score and MSS), outperforming both the standard sampler and the baseline diversity method (CADS).
+Crucially, while maintaining superior diversity, CNO also retains higher image quality compared to CADS, as evidenced by higher PickScore and ImageReward values.
+This demonstrates that the robustness of our contrastive noise optimization extends beyond specific datasets and effectively generalizes to diverse textual domains.}

-\subsection{Additional generated samples}
+\subsection{Additional Generated Samples}

-Figure \ref{fig:AppendixB} represents that our method shows high image quality and textual fidelity compared to DDIM and CADS.
-We use SDXL in common, and hyperparameters of our method are equivalent to Table \ref{table:hps}.
+Figure \ref{fig:more_fig1} and Figure \ref{fig:more_fig2} represent that CNO shows high image quality and textual fidelity compared to DDIM, CADS, and Particle Guidance which the hyperparameters of our method are equivalent to Table \ref{table:hps}.